 - Rotary mower

-Cylinder mowers have a front and rear roller with a bed knife set at the desired cutting height, and a horizontal reel fitted with blades which push the grass onto the bedknife and cut it with a scissor action.
+Cylinder mowers have front and rear rollers with a bedknife set at the desired cutting height, and a horizontal reel fitted with blades which push the grass onto the bedknife and cut it with a scissor action.
 The number of blades on the reel combined with the forward speed, dictate how fine the cutting quality will be.
-This is because of the number of cuts per metre increases with the number of blades, from the lowest of four blades giving fifty to sixty cuts per metre, up to the professional greens mowers with twelve blades giving five hundred or more cuts per metre.
+This is because the number of cuts per metre increases with the number of blades—from the lowest of four blades, giving 50 to 60 cuts per metre, up to the professional greens mowers with 12 blades, giving 500 or more cuts per metre.

 Above: A cylinder mower attachment

-Cylinder mowers also pick up and throw the grass into the collection box much more efficiently than rotaries, even in wet conditions.
-The ground has to be reasonably level, with no steep slopes, for any cylinder mower to work properly, and the lawn has to be cut regularly as they do not cope very well with long grass.
+Cylinder mowers pick up and throw the grass into the collection box much more efficiently than rotaries, even in wet conditions.
+The ground has to be reasonably level, with no steep slopes, for any cylinder mower to work properly, and the lawn has to be cut regularly as these types of mowers do not cope very well with long grass.

-A cylinder mower with four or five blades will offer a perfectly acceptable lawn mower for every day use, with any increase in the number of blades giving a correspondingly better quality of finish.
-This has to be in conjunction with mowing more regularly as the blades being closer together means they cannot cope with longer grass, which results in what we call ribbing as the blades try to chew their way through the sward.
-This also puts strain on the mowers moving parts resulting in expensive repair bills.
+A cylinder mower with four or five blades will offer a perfectly acceptable lawn mower for everyday use, with any increase in the number of blades giving a correspondingly better quality of finish.
+This has to be in conjunction with mowing more regularly as the blades being closer together means that they cannot cope with longer grass.
+This results in what is known ribbing—the blades try to chew their way through the sward.
+Longer grass also puts strain on the mower’s moving parts resulting in expensive repair bills.

-Rotary mowers are by far the most common lawn mower found in our customer’s sheds.
+Rotary mowers are by far the most common lawn mower found in our customers’ sheds.
 Rotary mowers work by spinning a blade at high velocity over the surface of the lawn.
-The blade sharp at both ends, and the cuts the grass with a slicing action.
+The blade is sharp at both ends and cuts the grass with a slicing action.

-Above: The rotary mower blade slices the blade
+Above: The rotary mower blade slices the grass plant

 Above: The underneath of a rotary mower.
-The mower shown above requires cleaning as there is a build up grass around the chassis
+This mower requires cleaning as there is a build-up of grass around the chassis

 Above: The collector box of a rotary mower.
-The spinning blade creates a vacuum, and sucks the grass clippings off the surface of the lawn.
-The spinning action then throws the grass in to the collection box.
+The spinning blade creates a vacuum, sucking the grass clippings off the surface of the lawn.
+The spinning action then throws the grass into the collection box

 Which lawn mower should I use?

-This really depends on a combination of preference and praticality.
+This really depends on a combination of preference and practicality.
 Rotary mowers are much less forgiving than cylinder mowers.
 They can be used on wetter lawns and can cope with a higher grass growth.
-If it’s quality you’re after, then a cyclinder mower will be better, but it’s important that you maintain a strict lawn mowing regime.
+If you’re after quality, then a cylinder mower will be better, but it’s important to remember that you need to maintain a strict lawn mowing regime.

 Should I use a strimmer?

-What can happen if I don't follow this lawn mowing advice?
+What would happen if I didn't follow this lawn mowing advice?

-As lawn mowing plays such a large role in lawn care, your lawn can look weak and sparse.
-If left to grow too long, leading grass plants will start to shadow out surrounding grass plants, creating a sparse and often patchy lawn.
+As lawn mowing plays such a huge role in lawn care, doing it incorrectly could cause your lawn to look weak and sparse.
+If the lawn is left to grow too long, leading grass plants will start to shadow out surrounding plants, creating a sparse and often patchy lawn.